-A letter requesting specific consent for the use of photographs will be given to all new Year R entrants and any family joining Hook Infants during the school year.

-- Parents will be requested to sign and return the consent slip attached to the letter.
-These slips will be kept in year groups in the school office for the duration of the child's attendance at the school. - Any parent who does not give consent for their child to be included in photographs or videos of school activities will be contacted by the Headteacher to establish if the child is to be removed from all photographic events or only specific ones. - A list of children who are to be removed from named/all events will be kept in the school office. - If possible and with parental consent, the staff will try to involve the children in all activities which may be filmed or photographed but without compromise to the anonymity of the children as requested.
+- A Parentmail form is sent to all new Year R entrants and any family joining Hook Infants during the school year. - Parents will be requested to electronically sign a consent in Parentmail.
+The consent record is retained in Parentmail for the duration of the child's attendance at the school.
+Details of all parent consent choices are compiled in a spreadsheet for day to day use. - Occasionally we may have a parent who requests a paper consent form, which is then retained in the 'Permissions' folder in the office. - Any parent who does not give consent for their child to be included in photographs or videos of school activities will be contacted by the Headteacher to establish if the child is to be removed from all photographic events or only specific ones. - A list of children who are to be removed from named/all events will be kept in the school office. - If possible and with parental consent, the staff will try to involve the children in all activities which may be filmed or photographed but without compromise to the anonymity of the children as requested.